SMSPIRITUALITY—MEDIA

 What he is not

-Ramakrishna is not, on his own self-description, a guru in the public-teaching sense the nineteenth and twentieth centuries developed around him.
-He held no institutional office beyond the priesthood at Dakshineswar, gave no organised discourses, and left no written corpus of his own; the teaching was transmitted in the conversational form The Gospel preserves and was inseparable in the master's own practice from the personal relationship with the disciple.
-The institutional and missionary apparatus that grew up after his death — Belur Math, the Mission's hospitals and schools, the spread of Vedānta Societies in the West — is Vivekānanda's structural inheritance applied to the teaching, not the teaching itself.
-The popular conflation with the syncretic all religions are one slogan also flattens what the master actually reported: not that the doctrinal claims of the traditions converge (he was careful that they often do not), but that the recognition at which each contemplative path arrives is one.
-The distinction is small in summary and consequential in practice.
-The contemporary reader interested in the figure rather than the inherited slogan goes to The Gospel and reads slowly.
+Ramakrishna is not, on his own self-description, a guru in the public-teaching sense the nineteenth and twentieth centuries built around him.
+He held no institutional office beyond the priesthood at Dakshineswar, gave no organised discourses, and left no written corpus of his own.
+The teaching was transmitted in the conversational form that The Gospel preserves, inseparable from the personal relationship with the disciple.
+The institutional apparatus that grew up after his death, including Belur Math, the Mission's hospitals and schools, and the Vedānta Societies in the West, is Vivekananda's structural inheritance applied to the teaching, not the teaching itself.
+The popular conflation with the all religions are one slogan also flattens what Ramakrishna actually reported.
+He did not claim that the doctrinal positions of the traditions converge.
+He was careful that they often do not.
+His claim was that the recognition at which each contemplative path arrives is one.
+That distinction is small in summary and large in practice.
+The reader who wants the figure rather than the inherited slogan goes to The Gospel and reads slowly.